ohler55/oj/docs/Options.md

 ### :mode [Symbol]

 Primary behavior for loading and dumping.
 The :mode option controls which other options are in effect.
 For more details see the {file:Modes.md} page.
+By default Oj uses the :custom mode which is provides the highest degree of customization.

 ### :nan [Symbol]